Bachelor of Youth Work

 -

-A key feature of the course is the year-long supervised practicum that offers students the opportunity to gain real world experience working with young people in supportive environments.
-This is a core unit.
-Students graduate with valuable employability skills and enhanced job prospects.
+A key feature of the course is the supervised practicum that offers students the opportunity to gain real world experience working with young people in supportive environments.

 Attendance requirements

 Students must attend placement agencies as agreed with the practicum coordinator.
-The placements are found by the placement coordinator.
-Students are required to complete 400 hours over two semesters, negotiated between the student, the practicum coordinator and the agency.
+The placements are sourced by the placement coordinator by matching students with appropriate host organisations in the youth work sector.
+Students are required to complete hours as negotiated between the student, the practicum coordinator and the host organisation.
+The host organisation may require students to attend their placement after hours and on weekends.

 Clearances and/or Risk Management Protocols Required